keithrbennett/keithrbennett.github.io/blog/_posts/2019-04-14-boost-your-shell-scripting-with-ruby-and-rexe.md

 ```
 rexe -- Ruby Command Line Executor/Filter -- v1.0.0 -- https://github.com/keithrbennett/rexe

-Executes Ruby code on the command line, optionally automating management of standard input
+Executes Ruby code on the command line,
-and standard output, and optionally parsing input and formatting output with YAML, JSON, etc.
+optionally automating management of standard input and standard output,
+and optionally parsing input and formatting output with YAML, JSON, etc.

 rexe [options] [Ruby source code]

 Options:

 -c  --clear_options        Clear all previous command line options specified up to now
--f  --input_file           Use this file instead of stdin; autodetects YAML and JSON file extensions
+-f  --input_file           Use this file instead of stdin for preprocessed input;
+                           if filespec has a YAML and JSON file extension,
-                           If YAML or JSON: parses file in that mode, sets input mode to -mb
+                           sets input format accordingly and sets input mode to -mb
--g  --log_format FORMAT    Log format, logs to stderr, defaults to none (see -o for format options)
+-g  --log_format FORMAT    Log format, logs to stderr, defaults to none
+                           (see -o for format options)
 -h, --help                 Print help and exit
 -i, --input_format FORMAT  Input format
                              -ij  JSON